Darsh20009/ma3k/replit.md

 # Overview

 Ma3k is a comprehensive Arabic digital services platform that provides website development, e-commerce solutions, educational platforms, branding services, and digital tools.
-The platform offers a complete service marketplace with integrated payment processing (PayPal, bank transfers, and multiple Saudi payment methods), order management, and customer support systems.
-Built as a full-stack web application with React frontend and Node.js/Express backend, it features a modern UI with Arabic RTL support and professional service portfolio management.
+The platform features an innovative website creation form that generates downloadable HTML/CSS templates based on customer specifications, making it easier for developers to understand and implement client requirements.
+The platform offers integrated payment processing (PayPal with USD conversion, bank transfers, and Saudi payment methods), automated invoice generation with download functionality, and a complete service marketplace with luxury design and Arabic RTL support.

 # User Preferences